TUNSA-Space-Robotics/tunsa-sr-nasa-space-apps-2022/README.md

 ## Project Details

-For a detailed overview of the project, including methodologies, findings, and outcomes, please refer to the [Project Details](https://2022.spaceappschallenge.org/challenges/2022-challenges/mars-habitat/teams/tunsa-space-robotics/project) on NASA Space Apps 2022's website.
+For a detailed overview of the project, including methodologies, findings, and outcomes, please refer to [this page](https://2022.spaceappschallenge.org/challenges/2022-challenges/mars-habitat/teams/tunsa-space-robotics/project) on NASA Space Apps 2022's website.

 ## License